 What if you don’t have type 2 diabetes or are not pre-diabetic?
-There is increasing scientific evidence that indicates that elevated blood glucose levels after meals contribute to the development of chronic disease, particularly atherosclerosis.2 (Note: Atherosclerosis is the build-up of plaque on arteries, which can lead to serious health problems including heart attack or stroke.3)
+There is increasing scientific evidence that indicates that elevated blood glucose levels after meals contribute to the development of chronic disease, particularly atherosclerosis.(2)

 Not concerned about diabetes or other chronic diseases?
 You should still be mindful about how what you eat affects your blood sugar levels.
 Spikes in blood glucose levels have also been linked to future hunger and subsequent caloric intake.
 Read more about breakfast choices and impact on subsequent caloric intake.4

 1. The order you eat your meal matters

 You can eat the exact same foods, in three different orders, and your body will likely respond differently each time.

 2. Skip the bread basket, or save it for the end of your meal